 About the EP, metal mag Kerrang! says: ‘More vodka fuelled mayhem and anarchy by The Ukrainians, '

 'Diaspora' - 2009

-‘Diaspora’ is an album of self-written songs focusing on the problems and benefits of immigration.
-It was the first album of original material since 'Kultura' in 1994!
+‘Diaspora’ is an album of songs focusing on the problems and benefits of immigration.
+It was the first album of original, band-written material since 'Kultura' in 1994.

-The lead track 'Diaspora' is the most played of the bands YouTube videos -a pleasing achievement as it was done entirely by the band themselves.
-The album also features the most popular spotify track by The Ukrainians which is 'Vikhid'
+The lead track 'Diaspora' is the most played of The Ukrainians’ YouTube videos - a pleasing achievement as it was made entirely by the band members themselves.
+The album also features the most popular Ukrainians’ track on Spotify, 'Vykhid'.